ZachSaucier/threejs-camera-spline-follower/README.md

 ___

-For a full example, download the files and open `/examples/index.html` in a web browser that runs WebGL.
+For a full example, [look at this CodePen](http://codepen.io/Zeaklous/pen/JKXpzy?editors=0010) or download the files and open `/examples/index.html` in a web browser that runs WebGL.